dbohdan/classless-css/README.md

 # Classless CSS

-This is a list of CSS themes and frameworks that do not require you to add their classes to your HTML elements.
-It means you can quickly style a plain HTML page.
+This is a list of classless CSS themes and frameworks.
+"Classless" means a style sheet does not define special classes you must add to your HTML elements to style these elements.
+As a result, you can style any plain-HTML page just by linking to the style sheet.
 This is useful, for example, in prototyping.

 ## Contents